dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/ensure-the-selected-row-in-a-child-table-correct.md

  To display data in a parent/child view, you might have to take extra steps to ensure that the currently selected row in the child table isn't reset to the first row of the table.
 You'll have to cache the child table position and reset it after the parent table changes to view the currently selected row in the child table.
 Typically the child reset occurs the first time a field in a row of the parent table changes.

-## To cache the current child position
+## To cache the current child table position

 01. Declare an integer variable to store the child list position and a Boolean variable to store whether to cache the child position.